Creating a safer and better internet for children and young people

 Events and campaigns

-On Tuesday, 9 February 2021, we will celebrate the 18th edition of Safer Internet Day.
-With actions taking place right across the globe, once again we'll join "Together for a better internet".
+On Tuesday, 9 February 2021 we celebrated the 18th edition of Safer Internet Day.
+With actions taking place right across the globe, once again we all joined "Together for a better internet".
 Find out more about what happened in your country, and how various organisations marked the day.

 Latest news from Safer Internet Centres and beyond

 Distributing printed resources to parents during lockdownDutch Safer Internet Centre

 During the lockdown, the Dutch Safer Internet Centre was asked to cooperate on a special resource package for children and families with the Bureau Jeugd en Media, experts on digital education, and the designers of Be Internet Awesome at Google, which was produced in print format.